MelvrickLee/BRG-28-ISEA-/README.md

 ##########################################################################

 <br/>
-As i do not have a credit card, there is nothing i can show for lab 1 and 2 (both are reliant on AWS).
+As i do not have a credit card, there is nothing i can show for both labs in this session (both are reliant on AWS).
 <br/>
 <br/>